Second harmonic generation and vortex shedding by a dipole-quadrupole and a quadrupole-octupole swimmer in a viscous incompressible fluid: Dipole-quadrupole swimmer

-with Legendre polynomials $P_l$ in the notation of Edmonds \cite{19}.
-The integral of $\vc{\xi}(\vc{s},t)$ over the sphere vanishes , so that to first order the center of the sphere is at rest at the origin.
+The integral of $\vc{\xi}(\vc{s},t)$ over the sphere vanishes, so that to first order the center of the sphere is at rest at the origin.
 The flow velocity satisfies the no-slip boundary condition to first order in the amplitude, implying $\vc{v}^{(1)}(\vc{s},t)=\partial\vc{\xi}(\vc{s},t)/\partial t$.
+Because the first order flow in Eq.
+(2.7) is potential, it is independent of fluid viscosity.

-The second order velocity field $\vc{v}^{(2)}(\vc{r},t)$ and pressure $p^{(2)}(\vc{r},t)$ satisfy the equations
+The second order velocity field $\vc{v}^{(2)}(\vc{r},t)$ and pressure $p^{(2)}(\vc{r},t)$ satisfy the equations \cite{5}

 Since the first order flow velocity is irrotational the Reynolds force density $-\rho(\vc{v}^{(1)}\cdot\nabla)\vc{v}^{(1)}$ may be expressed as the gradient of a scalar function which may be identified with a second order pressure deviation $p_B^{(2)}=-\frac{1}{2}\rho\vc{v}^{(1)2}$ of Bernoulli type \cite{5}.
 As a consequence the Reynolds flow velocity vanishes and the second order flow velocity has only a surface contribution.
 It must be found as the solution of the homogenous equations